TMI! Finetuned Models Leak Private Information from their Pretraining Data: Introduction

-We comprehensively evaluate \attackname\ on pretrained CIFAR-100~\cite{CIFAR} vision models, transferred to multiple downstream tasks of varying similarity to CIFAR-100.
-In order of similarity to CIFAR-100, we evaluate the ability of \attackname\ to infer membership on models finetuned on a coarse-labeled version of CIFAR-100, CIFAR-10~\cite{CIFAR}, and the Oxford-IIT Pet dataset~\cite{pets}.
-We also evaluate an extension of \attackname\ on finetuned version of publicly available large language language models which are pretrained on WikiText-103~\cite{wikitext103}.
+We comprehensively evaluate \attackname\ on pretrained CIFAR-100~\cite{CIFAR} and Tiny ImageNet~\cite{tiny-imagenet} vision models, transferred to multiple downstream tasks.
+In our experiments with Tiny ImageNet, we evaluate the ability of \attackname\ to infer membership on models finetuned on Caltech 101~\cite{caltech-101}.
+Our pretrained CIFAR-100 models are finetuned on three downstream datasets of varying similarity to the pretraining data.
+In order of similarity to CIFAR-100, we evaluate \attackname\ on models finetuned on a coarse-labeled version of CIFAR-100, CIFAR-10~\cite{CIFAR}, and the Oxford-IIT Pet dataset~\cite{pets}.
+We also evaluate an extension of \attackname\ on finetuned versions of publicly available large language language models, which are pretrained on WikiText-103~\cite{wikitext103}.
 To measure the success of our attack we use several metrics, such as AUC and true positive rates at low false positive rates.
-To demonstrate the prevalence of privacy leakage with respect to pretraining data in finetuned models, we run \attackname\ on target models with different fine tuning strategies and settings with limited adversarial capabilities.
+To demonstrate the prevalence of privacy leakage with respect to pretraining data in finetuned models, we run \attackname\ on target models with different finetuning strategies and settings with limited adversarial capabilities.
 We compare our results to both a simple adaptation of the likelihood ratio attack \cite{carlini-2022-lira} to the transfer learning setting and a membership inference attack that has direct access to the pretrained model.